Fibration and classification of smooth projective toric varieties of low Picard number: Abstract

 \section{Abstract}

-In this paper we show that a smooth toric variety $X$ of Picard number $r\leq 3$ always admits a nef primitive collection supported on a hyperplane admitting non-trivial intersection with the cone $\Nef(X)$ of numerically effective divisors.
+In this paper we show that a smooth toric variety $X$ of Picard number $r\leq 3$ always admits a nef primitive collection supported on a hyperplane admitting non-trivial intersection with the cone $\Nef(X)$ of numerically effective divisors and cutting a facet of the pseudo-effective cone $\Eff(X)$, that is $\Nef(X)\cap\partial\overline{\Eff}(X)\neq\{0\}$.
 In particular this means that $X$ admits non-trivial and non-big numerically effective divisors.
 Geometrically this guarantees the existence of a fiber type contraction morphism over a smooth toric variety of dimension and Picard number lower than those of $X$, so giving rise to a classification of smooth and complete toric varieties with $r\leq 3$.
-Moreover we revise and improve results of Oda-Miyake \cite{OM} and Fujino-Sato \cite{FS}, respectively, by exhibiting an extension of the above result to projective, toric, threefolds of Picard number 4.
-This allows us to classifying all these threefolds, and presenting sharp examples of smooth, projective, toric varieties of any dimension $n\geq4$ and Picard number $r=4$ whose non-trivial nef divisors are big.
+Moreover we revise and improve results of Oda-Miyake by exhibiting an extension of the above result to projective, toric, varieties of dimension $n=3$ and Picard number $r=4$, allowing us to classifying all these threefolds.
+We then improve results of Fujino-Sato, by presenting sharp (counter)examples of smooth, projective, toric varieties of any dimension $n\geq4$ and Picard number $r=4$ whose non-trivial nef divisors are big, that is $\Nef(X)\cap\partial\overline{\Eff}(X)=\{0\}$.
+Producing those examples represents an important goal of computational techniques in definitely setting an open geometric problem.
+In particular, for $n=4$, the given example turns out to be a weak Fano toric fourfold of Picard number 4.